nathanjhood/UBento/README.md

 From now on, you can use ```sudo``` invocations from your new user login shell, and will also have access to useful system commands like ```shutdown now``` via systemd.
 You can also adapt the above command for launching a Windows Terminal profile, for example (see [TIPS]).

-## It is *CRITICAL* that the previous steps (as a minimum) are taken in the correct order:
+## It is *CRITICAL* that the previous steps (as a minimum) are taken in the correct order, as summarized;

-- launch as root
-- install apt-utils, dialog, and sudo
+- launch distro as root to install apt-utils, dialog, and sudo
+- copy ubuntu-helpers/profile/bashrc/wsl.conf files
-- add new user
+- add new user and password
-- copy wsl.conf
-- copy ubuntu-helpers/profile/bashrc files
 - install systemd/dbus/at-spi2-core
-- shutdown and reboot into new user account*
+- shutdown distro and reboot as new user

-*this sequence ensures that when the user account is finally accessed, it has the UID of 1000 assigned, and calls the ```set_runtime_dir``` and ```set_session_bus``` functions from the X410 cookbook using this UID during initialization.
+*this sequence ensures that when the distro default user account is finally accessed, it has the UID of 1000 assigned, and calls the ```set_runtime_dir``` and ```set_session_bus``` functions from the X410 cookbook using this UID during initialization.
 This sequence creates a runtime directory at ```/run/user/1000``` during initialization where the dbus-daemon (and accessibility bus) is started from, and this runtime location is maintained/used when opening further sessions using this same distro.
-It is also critical that the root user does NOT call these functions during init (they should not be present at all in ```/root/.profile```).
+It is also critical that the root user does NOT have access to these functions (they should not be present at all in ```/root/.profile```).

-## At this point, the distro is well-configured to continue as you please...
+## At this point, the distro remains minimal yet fully scalable, and is well-configured to continue on as you please...

 ...but, the idea with UBento is take some minimal steps to greatly enhance the experience where possible.
 We can choose to tailor our UBento towards either/both a fully-configured desktop environment, and/or a fully-configured development environment; the scripts below are presented as suggestions, largely based on exposed defaults that can be found on actual Linux desktop machines, with tweaks to further explore some of the more useful, powerful, and interesting desktop interoperability opportunities that an otherwise feather-weight WSL/Ubuntu-Minimal distro can provide.